153A Rotary Wing Aviator

-- Must be at least 18, but not have reached their 33rd birthday at the convening of the selection board
+- Be at least 18, but not have reached their 33rd birthday at the convening of the selection board.

 - Waivers will be considered for applicants with exceptional qualifications and only on a case-by-case basis.

-It is required that applicants have a letter of recommendation from a Guard Aviator in the rank of CW3 to CW5, or Major and above.
-If the unit commander or above is a field grade aviator, the aviator interview may be part of the commander's endorsement.
+- All applicants must have a letter of recommendation from an Army aviator in the rank of CW3 to CW5.
+If the unit commander or above is a field-grade aviator, the aviator interview may be part of the commander's endorsement.
 In this case, the commander's endorsement must contain the same statement required for the aviator interview.
-Use a memorandum format and start with the statement: “I have interviewed (your name) and find (he/she) has the needed personal characteristics, motivation, physical stamina and qualifications to be appointed a U.S. Army National Guard Reserve Warrant Officer, and appears acceptable for selection into the WOFT program as a warrant officer candidate.”
-Applicants from other military services may be interviewed by a field grade aviator from their branch of service if a Guard aviator is not readily available.
-Guard aviators will conduct the interviews whenever possible.
+Use a memorandum format and start with the statement, "I have interviewed [name] and find [he/she] has the needed personal characteristics, motivation, physical stamina and qualifications to be appointed a U.S. Army Reserve warrant officer, and appears acceptable for selection into the WOFT program as a warrant officer candidate."
+Applicants from other military services may be interviewed by a field-grade aviator from their branch of service if an Army aviator is not readily available.
+Army aviators will conduct the interviews whenever possible.

-The U.S. Army Aviation Center Survival Escape Resistance and Evasion (SERE-C) course HOST - Helicopter Overwater Survival Training (Dunker Training)
+- The U.S. Army Aviation Center Survival Escape Resistance and Evasion course (SERE-C).